 After the sun was nearly fully above the skyline, I continued the walk into Manhattan and ended a successful Brooklyn Bridge sunrise experience.

 I hope this guide has given you a better idea of what sunrise over the Brooklyn Bridge is all about.
+Wondering about sunset?
+Well, take a look at the Brooklyn Bridge sunset guide up on the site.
 If you do have any questions or comments about the experience feel free to write them in below.

 Also don’t forget to check out the other New York itineraries and guides up on the site.
 Have fun out there and safe travels!